deckerego/Macropad_Hotkeys/README.md

 The example in `macros/examples/test.py` is a good starter for your own custom macro.
 From this example you can see the triplets which specify color, label, and commands and visualize the key layout for the configuration, with the rotary encoder values at the bottom.

+Note the "launch" setting is a macro that will run when you switch to a given screen.
+It does not run when the macropad first starts, but it will once you switch from another screen.
+See `macros/examples/resolve_edit.py` for an example.

 ## Installing